emipa606/CombatReadinessCheck/README.md

 ### Animals

-Animals which have release training count for 9% of their combat strength (vanilla: similar percentage, but all animals that could be trained, even if they aren&apos;t trained).
+Animals which have release training count for 9% of their combat strength (vanilla: similar percentage, but all animals that could be trained, even if they aren't trained).

 ### Colonist calculation